alperenozdnc/chess-bot/README.md

 # hobby chess bot

-just a simple chess engine that is written in typescript. made me realize how insufferably slow javascript can get when anything you do is remotely comput- ationally heavy.
+just a simple chess engine that is written in typescript. made me realize how insufferably slow javascript can get when anything you do is remotely computationally heavy.

 ---